nodejs/node/doc/api/process.markdown

 [`require.main`](modules.html#modules_accessing_the_main_module).
 The difference is that if the main module changes at runtime, `require.main` might still refer to the original main module in modules that were required before the change occurred.
-Generally it's safe to assume that the two refer to the same module.
+Generally it’s safe to assume that the two refer to the same module.

 As with `require.main`, it will be `undefined` if there was no entry script.